scikit-beam/scikit-beam/doc/development/workflow/maintainer_workflow.rst

 There are two approaches one may take to adding a new entry to the changelog, each with certain pros and cons.
 Before describing the two specific approaches it should be said that *all* additions to the changelog should be made first in the 'master' branch.
-This is because every release of Astropy includes a copy of the changelog, and it should list all the changes in every prior version of Astropy.
-For example, when Astropy v0.3.0 is released, in addition to the changes new to that version the changelog should have all the changes from every v0.2.x version (and earlier) released up to that point.
+This is because every release of Scikit-beam includes a copy of the changelog, and it should list all the changes in every prior version of Scikit-beam.
+For example, when Scikit-beam v0.3.0 is released, in addition to the changes new to that version the changelog should have all the changes from every v0.2.x version (and earlier) released up to that point.